On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Preliminaries

-\end{theorem} \begin{proof} Evidently, we only need to comment on the case $q \neq 2$.
-See the first item in Section 5.5 of \cite{MR2321139} for a proof of this result when $q > 2$.
-Using the equivalent characterization of well--posedness via inf--sup conditions, one can deduce well--posedness for $q \in (1,2)$. \end{proof}
+In both estimates, the hidden constants are independent of $\bF$, $g$, $\bu$ and $\pe$.} \end{theorem} \begin{proof} Evidently, we only need to comment on the case $q \neq 2$.
+For a proof of the result when $q > 2$, we refer the reader to the first item in Section 5.5 of \cite{MR2321139}.
+Using the equivalent characterization of well-posedness via inf-sup conditions, one can deduce well-posedness for $q \in (1,2)$. \AJS{Finally, the inequality